HenriettaProject/documents/Henrietta-Support-Agreement.md

 # Handling and Storage Fixtures
 - Description: The Henrietta handling cart is already at LCO.
-Henreitta will be shipped with all necessary straps and bolts to be handled.
+Henrietta will be shipped with all necessary straps and bolts to be handled.
 The cart will be used to store Henrietta.
 - We request that a cover be made for Henrietta.